Beliavsky/Fortran-Tools/README.md

 [gfort2py](https://github.com/rjfarmer/gfort2py): library to allow calling Fortran code compiled with gfortran from Python 2.7 or Python 3, by Robert Farmer and Ondřej Čertík

+[RFortranRcpp](https://github.com/Konrad1991/RFortranRcpp): communication between Fortran, Rcpp and R, by Konrad1991.
+Passing R or Fortran user code to Fortran code from a package.

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.

 [vecLibFort](https://github.com/mcg1969/vecLibFort): lightweight but flexible "shim" designed to rectify the incompatibilities between the Accelerate/vecLib BLAS and LAPACK libraries shipped with Mac OS X and FORTRAN code compiled with modern compilers such as GNU Fortran, by Michael C. Grant and Robert Huston